-New York lawmakers OK pot decriminalization
+New York lawmakers OK marijuana decriminalization

 Sen. Jamaal Bailey, D-the Bronx and the bill’s sponsor, said misdemeanor convictions for pot possession can affect a person for life, “limiting their access to housing, access to education, affecting their ability to obtain employment.”

-The bill emerged as a fallback option when legislation that would have legalized, regulated and taxed marijuana sales fizzled on Wednesday after lawmakers couldn’t reach consensus on key details, such as how tax revenue would be used and how local communities would decide whether they want to host dispensaries.
+The bill emerged as a fallback option when legislation that would have legalized, regulated and taxed marijuana sales fizzled Wednesday after lawmakers couldn’t reach consensus on key details, such as how tax revenue would be used and how local communities would decide whether they want to host dispensaries.

 Lawmakers who had hoped to vote on legalization said the decriminalization bill may be a prelude to full legalization next year.